relax-js/react-relax/README.md

 ```
 `connect` accepts a function as it's first parameter which is provided the Relax `state` and is expected to return an object of props you construct.

 It accepts an object as the second parameter, which contains a key/value pair of your actions (I used ES6 shorthand in the example above).
-What this does is wrap each actions in `store.dispatch` so when your action is called the return value is routed through dispatch and updates the state.
+What this does is wrap each action in `store.dispatch` so when your action is called the return value is routed through dispatch and updates the state.

 The `Provider` is then updated with the new state and triggers a re-render to the child components.
 This is managed via React so a re-render will **only** happen when props have been updated for the child component.